denten-books/plain-text/5-surface.md

 further from natural human languages, which rely on affect and variation, to artificial codes, which necessitate consistency and reproducibility.

-The discovery of binary arithmetic belongs to Gottfried Leibniz, who, influenced by hexagrams of the *I Ching*, articulated his own system in his 1979 *Explication de l'Arithmétique Binaire* [@leibnitz_explication_1703].
+The discovery of *binary* arithmetic belongs to Gottfried Leibniz, who, influenced by hexagrams of the *I Ching*, articulated his own system in his 1979 *Explication de l'Arithmétique Binaire* [@leibnitz_explication_1703].
-But, Francis Bacon deserves credit for articulating a fixed-length binary code.
-In the sixth book of his *De augmentis scientiarum*, an encyclopedic treatise on the "partition of sciences," Bacon boast of inventing a "highest degree of cipher" that can signify "all in all" (*omnia per omnia*).
+Francis Bacon deserves credit for articulating a *fixed-length* binary code.
-[^ln2-bacon] He proceeds to describe a "fivefold," "bi-literarie" alphabet, which encodes each letter of the English language using a five-character long string of As and Bs.
+In the sixth book of his *De augmentis scientiarum*, an encyclopedic treatise on the "partition of sciences," Bacon mentioned a "highest degree of cipher" that could signify "all in all" [*omnia per omnia*].[^ln2-bacon] He proceeded to describe a "fivefold," "bi-literarie" alphabet, which encoded each letter of the English language using a five-character long string of As and Bs.
 The letter A, for example, became "aaaaa."
 B became "aaaab," C "aaaba," and so on to Z, rendered as "babbb."
+Unlike other known cypher systems, Bacon's characters all took up exactly five spaces.
 "Neither is this a small matter," Bacon wrote:

 > These Cypher-Characters have, and may performe: For by this *Art* a way is
 > opened, whereby a man may expresse and signifie the intentions of his minde,